OsbornePro/NovaKey-Daemon/SECURITY.md

 ### No special privileges at runtime

-- NovaKey is intended to run as a normal user-level process or unprivileged service.
+- NovaKey-Daemon is intended to run as a normal user-level process or unprivileged service.
 - Elevated privileges may be required for:
   - Installation,
   - Service wiring,